Why is the Indian government cracking down on cryptocurrency? | DW | 16.12.2021

 "Some of my trades have resulted in very attractive returns... almost over 500 times and bank deposits hardly give us less than 7% in a year," Pritha added.

-Between 15 and 20 million people in India are estimated to own cryptocurrencies, with holdings totalling approximately $6 billion (€5.31 billion), industry figures indicate.
+Between 15 and 20 million people in India are estimated to own cryptocurrencies, with holdings totaling approximately $6 billion (€5.31 billion), industry figures indicate.

 The market for cryptocurrency and blockchain technology has surged significantly in recent years, especially during the COVID-19 pandemic lockdowns, when much of the country's population was forced to stay at home.